I am fascinated by Moon Trees.

 “I’ve never heard of it, but let’s see what I can find.
 Are you sure it’s on our grounds?”

-As I was getting ready to head out, he entered the building and soon had me heading in the correct direction.
-I would have passed near by it, but it was far enough off the trail that I would have missed it without his help.
-I followed the trail that paralleled Reed Creek.
-I paused a moment to watch a group of kids exploring the waters in the stream before continuing.
-I was soon at Sycamore Meadow and at the far side of it I could see the tree I wanted.
+Thanking them for the information, I followed the trail that paralleled Reed Creek.
+A short walk later, I arrived at Sycamore Meadow and at the far side of the small field, I could see the tree I wanted.
+As I approached, I could see the plaque attached to the rock at the base of the tree.
 Note: There is nothing along the trail to mark the field as Sycamore Meadow – the name comes from the map the gardens posted online.

-Moon Trees are trees that grew from the five hundred seeds taken into space on the Apollo 14 mission by Stuart Roosa who piloted the command module.
+Moon Trees are trees which grew from the five hundred seeds taken into space on the Apollo 14 mission by Stuart Roosa, the pilot of the command module.
 Roosa had taken five small canisters filled with the seeds from five different trees: Loblolly Pine, Sycamore, Sweetgum, Redwood, and Douglas Fir.
-While Alan Shepard and Edgar Mitchell walked on the moon, Roosa and the seeds orbited the moon.
+While Alan Shepard and Edgar Mitchell walked on the moon, Roosa and the seeds orbited it.

-While in space the canisters broke open and the experiment was deemed unsuccessful.
+During the decontamination process, the canisters broke open and the experiment was deemed unsuccessful.
 Note: I’m not one hundred percent sure what the experiment was that Roosa was a part of.
-It appears that the experiment was to see if the seeds would germinate once they returned from space.
+It appears the experiment was to see if the seeds would germinate once they returned from space.
 If this was the case, then the broken canister should not have made a difference in the experiment.
-Another thought about the seeds being sent into space?L this was nothing more than a publicity stunt by the National Forest Service.
-Roosa had worked with them in his years as a smoke jumper.
+There is a line of thought that suggests the Moon Trees may have been nothing more than a publicity stunt to help celebrate the United States’ Bicentennial.

 Upon return, the seeds were taken to National Forest Service stations in Gulfport, Mississippi and Placerville, California.
-The seeds where planted and most of the seeds sprouted.
-In 1976 the trees were given away as a part of the bicentennial of the United States.
-The first was planted at Washington Square, Philadelphia in May 1975.
-Note: This tree no longer stands, but a second tree grafted from the original exists in the park.
+The seeds were planted and most of the seeds sprouted.
+In 1976 the trees were given away as a part of the United States’ Bicentennial celebration.
+The first of the Moon Trees was planted at Washington Square, Philadelphia in May 1975.
+Note: This tree no longer exists.

-The problem with the Moon Trees being given away is that no one kept a record of where the trees were planted.
-NASA has created a list of known trees (living and dead), but the list is missing many trees.
+The problem with the Bicentennial Moon Trees being given away was no one kept a record of where the trees were planted.
+NASA has created a list of known trees – both living and dead – but the list is missing many trees.

 After taking a couple of pictures of the tree and the plaque marking the trees importance I headed back to the visitor’s center.

 “I found some information that you might be interested in,” the lady spoke excitedly as I returned to the air conditioned building.
-While I was exploring the gardens, she had looked through a book about the history of the park.
+While I was exploring the gardens, she had continued looking for information about the Moon Tree located in the Gardens.

 “On Arbor Day in 1976, the Gardens received the Sycamore,” she shared.
 “But that’s not the most interesting part about the tree.
 The ceremony for the tree’s planting involved a sycamore that was not the Moon Tree.”